-- Use information from the provider organisation to produce an appropriate curriculum for the learner and focus attention on action to support the learner within the class - Ensure that ongoing observation and assessment provides feedback about learner progress in their knowledge, skills and behaviours to inform future planning for the young person's learning - Ensure opportunities for the learner to show what they know, understand and can do through the pastoral programme - Involve the learner in planning and agreeing targets to meet their needs - Involve parents in developing a joint learning approach at home and in organisation
+- Use information from the commissioners to produce an appropriate curriculum for them and focus attention on action to support them within the learning environments.

+Assessments and details of progress will be tracked on the B Squared system. - Ensure that ongoing observation and assessment provides feedback about learner progress in their knowledge, skills and behaviours to inform future planning for their learning - Ensure opportunities for the learner to show what they know, understand and can do through the pastoral programme - Where appropriate, involve the learner in planning and agreeing targets to meet their needs - Involve parents in developing a joint learning approach at home and at APTCOO.